 1 Politicization

-A. Understanding politicization of society as a process
+A. Understanding the politicization of society as a process

-Just as socialization means gradual introduction of the individual into norms and institutions of society, politicization indicates processes whereby spheres of social life at a particular historical context develop a political character.
+Just as socialization refers to the gradual introduction of the individual into the norms and institutions of society, politicization indicates processes whereby spheres of social life at a particular historical context develop a political character.
 Political sociology studies these bottom-up and top-down processes of politicization.
 Through politicization aspects of social life traditionally left to their autonomy are analyzed with a view of embedded power structures.
-Either individuals and local cultures may initiate a process of politicization which would be called grass-root politics; or legislative bodies of the government can produce laws that would require social bodies to bear the regulative force of the state.
+Either individuals and local cultures may initiate a process of politicization which would be called grass-roots politics; or legislative bodies of the government can produce laws that would require social bodies to bear the regulative force of the state.

 Bringing in politics

-1. According to your personal opinion, what institutions and/or practices may fall outside of politics?
+- In your personal opinion, what institutions and/or practices may fall outside of the sphere of politics?

 Example: Politicization of family

-For instance, a political sociological perspective can ask if family is a natural form of human social organization?
-This questioning, then, would allow a study of internal and external power dynamics.
-Internal power relations among members can manifest through naturalized hierarchical role distributions, normalized practices and mechanisms of sanctioning that glue members to the abstract group identity.
-External forces may be identified by examining the alignments between the culture of family and broader and dominant culture at large.
-Through the analysis of values instilled, family’s role in the reproduction of larger socio-cultural norms can be unpacked.
+For instance, a political sociological perspective can ask if the family-unit is a natural form of human social organization.
+This questioning, then, could provoke a study of internal and external power dynamics.
+Internal power relations among family can manifest through naturalized hierarchical role distributions, normalized practices and mechanisms of sanctioning that glue members to the abstract group identity.
+External forces may be identified by examining the alignments between the culture of the family and the broader and dominant culture at large.
+Through the analysis of values instilled by familial practices, rituals, and routines, family’s role in the reproduction of the larger socio-cultural norms can be unpacked.

 Getting concrete

-• Identify a number of hierarchical roles in family organization.
-What variables explain this difference?
+- Identify a number of hierarchical roles in the organization of the family.
+What variables explain the different roles of different members of the family?

-• Is family an autonomous entity or some of its aspects regulated (limited or promoted) by larger social structures i.e. culture, state and economy?
+- Is the family an autonomous entity or are some of its aspects regulated (limited or promoted) by larger social structures i.e. culture, state and economy?

-Thus, through political sociological analysis what may initially be deemed outside of formal political structures can be brought into the political sphere can initiate a transformative process of denaturalization also called as problematization.
+Thus, through political sociological analysis what may initially be deemed to fall outside of formal political structures can be brought into the political sphere and political sociological analysis can initiate a transformative process of denaturalization also known as problematization.

 Key Takeaways

-• Understanding political aspects of social institutions mean analyzing power structures.
+- Understanding political aspects of social institutions requires an analysis of power structures.

-• There are a number of dimensions to power structures shaped around roles, resources, values and application of force.
+- There are a number of dimensions of power structures, shaped around roles, resources, values, and the application of force.

-• These power relations can be naturalized with the consequence of diminishing possibility of critical analysis and denaturalized with the hope of unpacking political meanings behind social givens.
+- These power relations can be naturalized with the consequence of diminishing the possibility of critical analysis, or they can be denaturalized with the hope of unpacking political meanings behind social givens.

 B. Historicization of natural categories: marking possibility and limit

-Politicization is often conditioned upon introduction of historical time into the naturalized social categories (Koselleck 2004).
-Time as a dimension can be used to describe birth and evolution of social formations and therefore also makes possible imagination of an end to existing arrangements.
-Racialized and gendered hierarchies can be ended, rigid stratification of the population into classes can be opened up to social mobility and resource redistribution.
+Politicization is often conditioned upon introduction of historical time into the naturalized social categories (Koselleck, 2004).
+Time as a dimension can be used to describe the birth and evolution of social formations, thereby making it possible to imagine an end to existing arrangements.
+Racialized and gendered hierarchies can be dismantled, and the rigid stratification of the population into classes can give way to social mobility and equitable resource redistribution.
 Politics then as a horizon of change is intimately linked with a historical sense.

-Elimination of slavery has become a political process only at a specific conjecture of the world history.
-Women’s lack of political representation has become politicized at a specific historical point with the universal human rights inscribed into the law beyond naturalized differences in social roles and exclusions from public life.
+The elimination of slavery emerged as a political process only at a specific conjecture of the world history.
+Women’s exclusion from political representation became politicized at a specific historical point with the universal human rights had been inscribed into the law, thereby facilitating the political process of negating and transcending certain differences in social roles and exclusions from public life that had previously appeared as natural or necessary.

 What’s not necessarily eternal then would have to have a definite past and could develop a possible future that’s different.
 In order to preserve a real sense of freedom, there has to be a minimum two options among which free choice can be made.
-Then, doing and undoing of socially available opportunities constitute one of the major focuses of political sociological analysis (Cloward & Ohlin, 1960).
+Then, expansion and limitation of socially available opportunities constitutes one of the major focuses of political sociological analysis (Cloward & Ohlin, 1960).

 Thought experiment: “It’s only natural!”

-Limits to political and technical interventions are often drawn by questions of life and death.
-To explore politicization of technological production of freedom explore this question: Given the ability, should law allow cloning of terminally ill patients?
+The limits to political and technical interventions are often drawn by questions of life and death.
+Consider the politicization of the technological production of freedom by exploring this question: Assuming it is technologically feasible, should law allow the cloning of terminally ill patients?

 For political sociologists, social relations are not given once and for all.
 They might have stability, common acceptance, and technical necessity —but only for a time.
-What might appear as stability can be also viewed as institutionalization of a relationship of domination, receiving and following orders without critical elaboration.
-What may seem as consensual agreement may prove to be a hegemony of a culture of a specific group.
+What might appear as stability can be also viewed as institutionalization of a relationship of domination that render following orders without critical elaboration natural.
+What may seem as consensual agreement may prove to be the hegemony of the culture of a specific group.
 What presents itself as impossible under current conditions may become possible through political contention, creativity and inventiveness.
-Thus, politicization of social life objects to a deterministic naturalism of human social potential.
-Historicization plays an important role in the opening of this possibility by temporally limiting naturalized social categories.
+The politicization of social life challenges what may be termed as deterministic naturalism placed upon human social potential.
+Historicization plays an important role in the opening of this possibility by revealing temporal limits of naturalized social categories.

 Key Takeaways

-• By rendering eternal temporal, historical condition of possibility of politics has started.
+- By rendering the seemingly eternal as temporal, the historical conditions of possibility of for politics are established.

-• Stability, consensus, and necessity are questioned from the perspective of forces that maintain them.
+- Stability, consensus, and necessity are questioned from the perspective of the forces that maintain them.

-• Critique of natural categories is followed by critique of normalization.
+- The critique of natural categories is followed by the critique of normalization.

-• Historicization is not sufficient to sustain the availability of wide-range of options.
-Normalization of new values, institutions, and modes of social behavior can follow a process of denaturalization.
+- Historicization alone is not sufficient to sustain the availability of wide-range of options.
+The normalization of new values, institutions, and modes of social behavior can follow a process of denaturalization.

 C. Open-ended politicizing: a processual political sociology

-A typical political sociological study may take perennial social forms such as state, family and market as givens and analyze social activity based on these institutions.
-Yet, with this move, scholars and students would risk joining in their naturalization and de-historicization.
-Underneath their universality, there are enormous degrees of variety to classical parameters of political analysis.
-Often, these institutions are idealized and homogenized for the sake of conducting an analysis from a constant vantage point of view.
-Yet, participant-observant or ethnographic research shows that these political forms have murky, unstandardized and heterogeneous realities (Eds.
+A typical political sociological study may take perennial social forms such as state, family, and market as givens and analyze social activity based on these institutions.
+Yet, with this approach, scholars and students would risk participating in their naturalization and de-historicization of these social forms.
+Underneath their apparent universality, there are enormous degrees of variation within the classical units and parameters of political analysis.
+Social institutions are often idealized and homogenized in sociological analysis for the sake of conducting an investigation from a consistent vantage point.
+However, participant-observant and ethnographic research show that these social and political forms have murky, unstandardized and heterogeneous realities (Eds.
 Das & Poole, 2004).
-Challenging the ideality of state, there are state-effects—monopoloy of violence, taxation, education, diplomacy—performed by other actors in an ever unstable or metastable social environments (Roitman, 2005).
+For example, Challenging the ideality of state, there are state-effects—e.g. monopoloy of violence, taxation, education, diplomacy—performed by non-state actors in an ever unstable or metastable social environments (Roitman, 2005).

-Often technical affordances become the transformative force that challenges overarching regulatory role of political institutions.
-The role of care assumed by family can be taken over by digitally mediated networks rendering spatial boundedness and compartmentalization of domestic and private life problematic.
-Thus, in this study, boundaries of socio-political analysis are seen to be porous.
+Often technical affordances become the transformative force that challenges the overarching regulatory role of political institutions.
+The role of care assumed by the family can be taken over by digitally mediated networks rendering spatial boundedness and compartmentalization of domestic and private life problematic.
+Thus, in this study, the boundaries of socio-political analysis are grasped as porous.
 There cannot be a definitive and comprehensive topography of the domain of political sociology as this determination would foreclose the potentiality of the members of sociality.
 Mathematician Kurt Gödel described this conundrum in his work on incompleteness (Gödel, 1986; Livingston, 2012).
-Legal scholar Carl Schmitt named it as theory of state of exception whereby, politically speaking, laws cannot sufficiently anticipate all circumstances where political agency is expected and therefore authorized (Schmitt 1922/2005).
+Legal scholar Carl Schmitt named it as theory of state of exception, whereby, laws cannot sufficiently anticipate all circumstances wherein political agency is necessary and therefore authorized (Schmitt 1922/2005).
 Thus, in writing and in practice, there could only be a series of actual and potential politicizations constituting an incomplete set.
 With this philosophy, throughout this book, students will be invited to explore their irreducible interest in politicizing sociological phenomena.

 Defining contentious priorities & synthesizing tentative coalitions

-• Using your previous examples and lines of thinking, what topics emerge as most prevalent political subjects of ‘our’, your time?
+- Considering your previous examples and lines of thinking, what topics emerge as the most prevalent or pressing political subjects of ‘our’/your time?

-• What alternative political imaginations may not fully overlap but resonate with your agenda/focus or politically important?
+- What alternative political imaginations or movements might partially overlap or resonate with your agenda, focus, or political issue?

 Key Takeaways

-• Against the scientific and political risk of naturalizing what’s historically and politically contingent, critical theory lays bare as much as possible its assumptions and its goals.
+- Against the scientific and political risk of naturalizing what is historically and politically contingent, critical theory lays bare the implicit assumptions and goals of falsely naturalized social forms as much as possible..

-• Intense pluralization of agendas that follows historical politicization of society creates the problem of orchestration of political agendas.
-Between problematic processes of massification and atomization; the question of effectivity of political mobilization emerges as one of the hallmarks of political culture of 21st century.
+- The intense pluralization of agendas that follows the historical politicization of society creates the problem of the coordination of divergent political agendas.
+Between the problematic processes of massification and atomization; the question of effectivity of political mobilization emerges as one of the hallmarks of of 21st century political culture.

 Works Cited